What are you in the mood for?

 • Peaches (1.4 gm per cup)

-2. Which are the vegetables high in protein?
+2. Which vegetables are high in protein?

 • Lima beans (11.6 gm per cup)